Vipipi/orbslam3-zmq-bridge/README.md

   - Frames: `[ uint64 map_id, float32[16] T_global_map_new_SE3 ]`
   - Not emitted by this backend (no global frame maintenance currently).

+Notes:
+- All numeric fields are little-endian (LE).
-Depth is converted to meters using `DepthMapFactor` from your RGB-D YAML (typ.
+- Convert depth to meters using `DepthMapFactor` from your RGB-D YAML (typ.
 1000.0).

 ## 8) Common Issues
 - Container builds but binary fails at runtime: check that `ORBvoc.txt.bin` and `RGBD.yaml` are mounted correctly and paths match the CLI args.